 This International Men's Day, Let's Take the First Step to Break Stereotypes

-We need to keep our men and boys away from this toxic masculinity because they are human beings first and human beings have the ability to feel all the kinds of emotions and express their feelings the way they want to rather than following any false criteria that are being imposed on them in the name of movies, family traditions, and what not.
+We need to keep our men and boys away from this toxic masculinity because they are human beings first and human beings have the ability to feel all kinds of emotions and express their feelings the way they want to rather than following any false criteria that are being imposed on them in the name of movies, family traditions, and what not.

-In many families men are the sole bread earners and women are pushed to do only household chores.
-However when a family is facing mental issues from the men’s side, women should be encouraged to study and work just like men.
-And men can take rest or sabbatical breaks for their mental wellbeing.
+In many families, men are the sole bread earners and women are pushed to do only household chores.
+However, when a family is facing mental issues from the men’s side, women should be encouraged to study and work just like men.
+And men can take rest or sabbatical breaks for their mental well-being.

 Indians are known for pushing boys to follow only gender roles like picking up a career in engineering, medicine, the army, and other corporate jobs.
 The men and boys who often pick out of the specific roles assigned to them are demoralized and forced to follow other career paths.

 Let us encourage our boys and men to pick their hobbies, and passions and follow the career path they feel they can invest their heart and soul in rather than those gender-specific roles.
 Boys and men can be chefs, fashion designers, dancers, singers, air hosts, nurses, and nannies if they please to be one.

 This International Men’s Day, let’s help men and boys live a peaceful life like normal human beings and not make them victims of our expectations or toxic masculinity.